TushaRahulB/Modelling_Assignment/README.md

 3. Added concrete expansion criteria based on coefficients
 4. Maintained the professional structure while making it actionable
 5. Included the file structure matching your notebook

-You can directly paste this into a README.md file and it will render properly with all markdown formatting.
-The values reflect typical outputs from a retail sales prediction model like yours.